Bobsleigh at the Winter Olympics: Medal leaders

 Athletes who have won multiple medals (including at least one gold) are listed below.

 Men

 Women

-Elana Meyers Taylor has more Olympic bobsleigh medals than any other woman, but lacks a gold; her five medals comprise three silver and two bronze from 2010 through 2022.
+Elana Meyers Taylor from the United States has more Olympic bobsleigh medals than any other woman, but is yet to win a gold medal so far; her five medals comprise three silver and two bronze from 2010 through 2022.

 Medal table

 Sources (after the 2022 Winter Olympics):

 Accurate as of 2022 Winter Olympics.